-The normality of the data was assessed using the Shapiro-Wilk test, and a repeated measures ANOVA was conducted to compare the effects of SS, DS, and NS on vertical jump performance.
-Post-hoc analysis with Tukey’s HSD was used to explore significant findings further.
-Effect size (η²) and confidence intervals (CI) were reported where relevant.

 Key Considerations

-Minimising Fatigue: Testing sessions were conducted on consecutive days with sufficient rest between jump attempts to minimise fatigue.

-Consistency of Conditions: All tests were conducted indoors under controlled environmental conditions, and participants were instructed to maintain consistent sleep, nutrition, and activity patterns throughout the experiment.
+Participants were asked to wear the same shoes for each day to reduce variability.
+Testing sessions were conducted on consecutive days with sufficient rest between jump attempts to minimise fatigue.
+All tests were conducted indoors under controlled environmental conditions, and participants were instructed to maintain consistent sleep, nutrition, and activity patterns throughout the experiment.

-Sample R Code

 Results

-All statistical analysis was carried out using R Statistical Software (v4.4.1; R Core Team, 2021), and an alpha level of .05 was used throughout.
+All statistical analysis was carried out using R Statistical Software (v4.4.1; R Core Team, 2021), see Annex B, and an alpha level of .05 was used throughout.

 The study consisted of 11 participants aged 21 to 55 years (M = 34.0, SD = 9.5).
 The cohort was composed of five females (45.5%) and six males (54.5%).
-All participants were self-assessed as healthy by a Participant Pre-testing Self-assessment form and regularly participated in physical activity, including jumping.
+All participants were self-assessed as healthy by a Participant Pre-testing Self-assessment form and regularly participated in physical activity, including jumping, see Annex A.

 The results of the jump performance are summarised in Table 1.
 Participants showed an increase in jump height after static stretching (M = 3.5 cm, SD = 2.5), an increase after dynamic stretching (M = 4.0 cm, SD 3.3), and minimal change in the control condition (M = 1.9 cm, SD = 1.4) as shown in Figure 1.